-- First, we choose a map projection to use for the domains; why? - The real earth is (roughly) an ellipsoid - But WRF computational domains are defined by rectangles in the plane - NMM uses a rotated latitude-longitude projection - ARW can use any of the following projections: - Lambert conformal - 2.
-Mercator - 3.
+- First, we choose a map projection to use for the domains; why? - The real earth is (roughly) an ellipsoid - But WRF computational domains are defined by rectangles in the plane - ARW can use any of the following projections: - Lambert conformal - Mercator - 3.
 Polar stereographic - 4.
 Latitude-longitude (for global domain, you must choose this projection!)